 Leaving behind the plain of Mesogeia, we head north towards Kapandriti, about 30 km outside of Athens.
 The estate we’re visiting here was created by Costas Lazaridis, a well-known producer from northern Greece; it consists of a modern winery, ageing cellars, tasting rooms, indoor and outdoor areas for social and professional events, and a museum displaying tools, agricultural equipment and other objects used in winemaking and distilling, some dating back to the 17th century.
 The exhibition presents the process of wine production in great detail, and there is a section dedicated to the production of vinegar as well.
 The vineyard here, planted in 2000 with organically grown Greek and international varieties, consists of 20 privately owned hectares of land on the shores of Lake Marathonas.
 Two of the estate’s wines come from this vineyard: Oinotria Gi Cabernet Sauvignon−Agiorgitiko and Oinotria Gi Syrah−Agiorgitiko.

 - Info: Oenotria Land | 2nd km Kapandriti–Kalamos Ave., Kapandriti, Attica | T: (+30) 22950 52213 | E: firstname.lastname@example.org |

 Savatiano under the microscope

 - Greece’s most common wine grape, it is planted on 8,000-20,250 hectares throughout Attica and central Greece.

 - It’s drought-resistant.

-- It most commonly produces a young , easy-to-drink white wine with aromas of lemon, underripe peach and tropical fruit.
+- It most commonly produces a young , easy-to-drink white wine with aromas of lemon, unripe peach and tropical fruit.

-- It is still used for the production of retsina, a wine whose quality has improved enormously over recent years.
+- It is still used for the production of retsina, a wine whose quality has improved enormously in recent years.

 - Old vines in Attica are responsible for wines with concentrated fruit and phenomenal ageability. g